University Administrative Policies

 • Issue emergency notifications for any significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on the applicable UNM campus.

-• In the event that a student residing in UNM student housing is reported as missing, the UNM Police Department shall be notified as well as the persons designated by the allegedly missing student as his or her missing student contacts within 24 hours (see the UNM Pathfinder “Missing Resident Student Notification Policy and Procedure”).
+• In the event that a student residing in UNM student housing is reported as missing, the UNM Police Department shall be notified as well as the persons designated by the allegedly missing student as their missing student contacts within 24 hours (see the UNM Pathfinder “Missing Resident Student Notification Policy and Procedure”).

 3. Clery Act Crimes